StefanMPopp/StefanMPopp.github.io/_projects/phd_project.md

 title: ant search
 description: PhD thesis - Ant search strategies for targets of unkown locations
 img: assets/img/publication_preview/mndr_graph.jpg
-importance: 1
+importance: 2
 category: research
 related_publications: true
 ---

 These are the first 3 chapters of my PhD thesis.
+I continue to work on the topic of ant search in 2 other [projects](/projects/curr_project/).

 <h3>methods</h3>